givemepower8/Phaser3Practices/docs/COC.md

 - Supplementary troop, archers, wall breakers, etc.,
 - Spells 11 capacity and 2 capacity from CC

-Make a plan for 2 star or 3 star as it's different.
-2 star focuses on taking out town hall and some trash building as long as the town hall is destroyed and 50% destruction rate is reached.
-3 star is to wipe off everything.

-There is no one versatile strategy can 3 star any base.
-It's based on your opponent's base then choose the most effective strategy accordingly aiming for the weakness of the base.
-For example, use bowler or air strategy to attack a very separated or distributed layout will be a disaster as bowler or air strategy works better on the compact bases.
-Use queen charge and divide and conquer will be more effective.
-Choose the most effective way by taking advantage of weakness of your opponent's base.

-CC troop is always in war so it adds more difficulties.

-Analyze the base based on your air or ground strategy.
-If ground, get the rough idea about the main obstacles like inferno towers, x-bows, wizard towers.
-If air, watch out for air sweeper and air defence.
-No matter what, eagle artillery has to be cleared out first.

-If in base layout, the opponent put town hall and all the defences in the center, it's a perfect target for bowler.

-Some more advance players have 3 or more main areas with inferno tower and x-bows to against 3 star, you need to plan ahead of time.

-No matter what, notice where is the clan castle, eagle artillery are located.

 #### TH12 Heros

 Heros usually work on some suicide missions so to clear obstacle and CC troops, or create path for main troops or protect them as meat shield.